Canon Alberic's Scrap-Book: Plot summary

 Reflecting on the incident, Dennistoun refers to Ecclesiasticus 39:28 ("Some spirits there be that are created for vengeance, and in their fury lay on sore strokes.") and Isaiah 13 (which describes "night monsters" living in the ruins of Babylon), saying "These things are rather beyond us at present."
 Visiting Comminges to see Canon Alberic's tomb, he remarks "I hope it isn't wrong: you know I am a Presbyterian—but I—I believe there will be 'saying of Mass and singing of dirges' for Alberic de Mauléon's rest [...]
 I had no notion they came so dear."
 He deposits the scrap-book in the Wentworth Collection at the University of Cambridge, but burns the drawing after first taking a photograph.

 Publication

+The first page of the story as it appears in the National Review under its original title, "The Scrap-book of Canon Alberic".

 "Canon Alberic's Scrap-Book" was written in 1892-1893.
-It was first published in the National Review in March 1895 under the title "The Scrap-book of Canon Alberic".
+On 28 October 1893, James read it to the Chit-Chat Club at the University of Cambridge.
+It was first published in volume XXV, number 145 of the National Review in March 1895 under the title "The Scrap-book of Canon Alberic" where the protagonist was named Anderson.
 It was subsequently collected in Ghost Stories of an Antiquary under its final title in 1904, and in The Collected Ghost Stories of M. R. James in 1931.
 It has been anthologised many times.
 Its original title was "A Curious Book".

+The character of Dennistoun is named after James Dennistoun (1803–1855), a compiler of manuscript fragments.